Harvey Barnes

-Harvey Lewis Barnes (born 9 December 1997) is an English professional footballer who plays as a winger for club Newcastle United.
+Harvey Lewis Barnes (born 9 December 1997) is an English professional footballer who plays as a winger for club Newcastle United and the England national team.

-Barnes joined Leicester City at the age of nine before signing his first professional contract as well as making his first appearance for the club in 2016.
+Barnes joined Leicester City at the age of nine years old before signing his first professional contract as well as making his first appearance for the club in 2016.
 He had loan spells with Milton Keynes Dons, Barnsley and West Bromwich Albion.
-He won the FA Community Shield with Leicester in 2021 before departing for Newcastle United in 2023.
+He won the FA Cup and FA Community Shield with Leicester in 2021 before departing for Newcastle United in 2023.

 At international level, Barnes has represented England at youth level, including winning the 2017 Toulon Tournament.
 He made his debut for the England senior team in 2020.

 Early life

 Harvey Lewis Barnes was born on 9 December 1997 in Burnley, Lancashire, and brought up in Countesthorpe, Leicestershire.
 He is the son of former professional footballer Paul Barnes.
 Both of his maternal grandparents were born in Scotland.
 In 2009, Barnes played for Greenfield Primary School in the Leicestershire & Rutland Schools Football Association competition known as The Rice Bowl.
 After leaving Greenfield, he attended Leysland High School and Countesthorpe College.